Office Administration for Business, Legal and Medical Practices

 The course is aimed at:

 - Those who have been in the workforce before, but now need to update and develop new skills

 - Those who wish to acquire IT skills for the first time

 - Those who wish to defer a college place in order to improve their IT skills

-On completion of the Level 5 course, learners have the option to progress to the Level 6 course in Administration at DFEi, where learners will acquire advanced IT skills and the knowledge and capacity to work at supervisory level.
+On completion of this Level 5 course, students have the option to progress to the Level 6 course in Office Administration and Management or to the Level 6 course in Human Resource Management at DFEi, where students will acquire advanced IT skills and the knowledge and capacity to work at a supervisory level.

 One of the following: